GEHA Home Health Care in SW Fort Worth/Burleson, TX

 Is GEHA insurance only for federal employees?

 GEHA plans are primarily available to current federal government employees, federal retirees, and their eligible dependents.
 Enrollment is through the Federal Employees Health Benefits Program, so GEHA is not available to the general public the way a commercial marketplace plan would be.
-However, if a family member worked for any federal agency — including the U.S. Postal Service, military civilian workforce, or federal judiciary — they may be eligible.
+However, if a family member worked for any federal agency — including the U.S. Postal Service, military civilian workforce, or any federal judiciary — they may be eligible.
 Surviving spouses and dependents of eligible federal employees may also qualify under certain conditions.